Here are some chores for toddlers and preschoolers they can do independently which will help teach life skills and confidence.

 - Get dressed.
 I have one child who always wants to dress herself, and another who makes the biggest deal about it.
 He gives one attempt at putting his arm through the hole then falls backwards and whines, “I can’t, mommy!”
 Because of this we really try to focus on helping him persevere.
 I’ll stand beside him and guide him, but he feels so victorious when he’s done it so I try to let him even if it takes 5 minutes.

 - Put dirty clothes away.
+We have a laundry basket in every child’s room.
 Our laundry basket is in the hallway and I will remind them (they do always need reminding) to put their clothes in the laundry basket after they’ve taken them off.
 (Video: Our Awesome Laundry System)

 - Help fix their own sandwich.
 My kids like to spread their own jelly and peanut butter.
 I will say this is largely an exercise in frustration for the younger one, but they try and I let them.